ziphra/ecl_ampere_internship/anvio_FirstUse.md

 This programm using **HMMER** will look for patterns from known sequences into our contigs using probabilistic models called profile hidden Markov models.
 Add hits to *contigs.db*

 #### anvi-display-contigs-stats
 a quick look at some of our contigs stats.
-It seems that the contigs default size is 2500 nt.
+We kept contigs when > 2500nt.
 ![](ims/contigs_stats.jpeg)

 #### anvi-run-ncbi-cogs